learn-co-curriculum/structured-learning/README.md

 #### `environment.rb`

 Think of `environment.rb` as a manifest for all of your files.
 It should require all of your executable code (like what's in `lib/`).
-In turn, other code that executes it should require `environment.rb`; it's easier and cleaner to require just this one file everything then continuously updating whenever you add a new class.
+In turn, other code that executes it should require `environment.rb`; it's easier and cleaner to require just one file which contains everything than it is to continuously update whenever you add a new class.

-Below we'll talk about what should be requiring `environment.rb`.
+Below, we'll talk about what should be requiring `environment.rb`.

 To pass the tests, make an `environment.rb` file and have it require the code in `lib/`.